Redhairknight/FortuneMaker/README.md

 expo start
 ```

-* If the command line says there are some missed package, you can obey the instructions to install then.
+* If the command line says there are some missed packages, you can obey the instructions to install them.
 * Then you can see a QR code on the command line which can be scanned by your phone camera.
 * Or you can run the application on stimulator.
 Make sure you have already opened the stimulator